karidea/ygg/README.md

 **ygg** is a fast, concurrent Rust CLI tool for searching and grepping package versions or strings across GitHub repositories.
 It dynamically queries GitHub's API or uses repo lists to fetch and analyze files (e.g., package-lock.json) in parallel.

-## Features
+Use ygg to:
+- Dynamically search for repositories using GitHub's code search API (--query).
-- Audit versions of a specific NPM package across repos.
+- Audit NPM package versions in package-lock.json files (--package).
-- Search for strings in specified files across repos.
+- Search for custom strings in specified files (--filename and --search).

-- Supports dynamic repo discovery via GitHub code search or static repo lists.
-- Caches results for efficiency.
+Modes:
+- Package audit mode: Use --package to check versions in package-lock.json (default file).
+- String search mode: Use --filename and --search to find strings in custom files.
+- Repo listing: If no mode is specified, lists repositories from --repos or --query.

+Requires GHP_TOKEN environment variable for GitHub authentication.

 ### GitHub Personal Access Token (GHP_TOKEN)
 **ygg** requires a GitHub PAT to authenticate API requests.
 Set it as an environment variable: `export GHP_TOKEN=your_token_here`.